 As indicated by its title, this is the concentration's course in IMC strategy and management.
-The pivotal role of decisionmaking in communications strategy formulation and agency management provides the context for the course.
+The pivotal role of decision-making in communications strategy formulation and agency management provides the context for the course.
 The variables in decision-making are identified and the contribution of empirical research to issue-resolution is studied in depth.
-Students learn how to apply the five steps in Schultz' value-based IMC model: customer identification, customer valuation, message/ incentive planning, ROCI and post-program analysis and planning.
-Other specific topics considered: brand equity management, brand valuation, global marketing communications decisions and the structural and human resource dimensions of agency management.
-While the lecture method of instruction prevails, ample opportunity is given for inclass discussion.
+Students learn how to apply the five steps in Schultz' value-based IMC model: customer identification, customer valuation, message/incentive planning, ROCI and post-program analysis and planning.
+Other specific topics considered: brand equity management, brand valuation, and the structural and human resource dimensions of agency management.
+While the lecture method of instruction prevails, ample opportunity is given for in-class discussion.
 Out-of-class projects revolve around real world case histories.

-MCOM 431 IMC CAMPAIGN DEVELOPMENT
+MCOM 431 | IMC CAMPAIGN DEVELOPMENT (3-0-3)